Hiag Akmakjian: Career

 His interest in psychology and child development led to his writing The Natural Way to Raise a Healthy Child in 1975, a book that was selected by the Book of the Month Club, the Psychiatry and Social Sciences Book Club and the Psychology Today Book Club.
 Then an idea to write about Edward Weston prompted him to move to California, though the book never developed beyond the notes stage.
 However, having written a book about child rearing, he was given an opportunity to write a weekly Q&A column on infant and child development called "The Good Enough Parent" in the Monterey, California Herald.

 He continued furthering his photography studies, during which time he befriended Ansel Adams in the late 1970s to early 1980s.
 Years later he was interviewed by BBC Radio to talk about recorded tapes he made with Ansel Adams.

 In 1979 he wrote Snow Falling from a Bamboo Leaf: The Art of Haiku.

 In the late-1990s he wrote his first novel, 30,000 Mornings.
 It was published in Germany in 1999 under the title Gedanken eines Supermodels nach dem dritten Glas Wodka.

 Death

-Akmakjian was married to his wife Margaret where they live in Wales until his death from lung cancer on January 10, 2017.
-He is survived by his wife, Margaret, and his son, Nicolas.
+Akmakjian was married to his wife Margaret and lived in Wales until his death from lung cancer on January 10, 2017.
+They had a son, Nicolas.